manybabies/validator/README.md

     git diff

-If the changes are correct, commit and push them to the ManyBabies repository.
+If the changes are correct, commit and push them to the validator's repository.

-This means that future changes to the validator's underlying functionality can be made in **ShinyValidator** and then transferred to ManyBabies without manually copying files or overwriting project-specific content.
+This means that future changes to the validator's underlying functionality can be made in **ShinyValidator** and then transferred to the validator without manually copying files or overwriting project-specific content.

 For information about the underlying application architecture, core R files, configuration system, validation functions, and development of the validator itself, please refer to the **[ShinyValidator repository](https://github.com/manybabies/ShinyValidator)**.